erika-ez/ErikasHusband/_posts/DRAFT-2026-08-16-1-chicago-sandan.md

   (2) You've got to go through the rain to appreciate the sunshine I hope the first point isn't true.
 Actually, I hope the second point isn't true either.
 What counts as rain anyway?
 The storm obscures the destination, but the path beckons, just follow...
 I don't know where it leads, but I have to trust in the tendencies of nature to lead me to sunny skies.

+The last thing I can say about love is the "in" is a challenging word when appended to "love."
+To say "I love-" vs. "I'm in love-" triggers two different reactions in many people.
+During a conversation with Raul, he noted with no hesitation that he is (platonically) _in_ love with his male friend(s).
+When I asked Eric, he hesitated on the _in._ I could clearly see the (platonically) _in_

+maya - thinks love is temporary (with the in) joyce - you dont feel platonically in love (its not real, its fleeting)

 ***